kyleisah/Klipper-Adaptive-Meshing-Purging/README.md

 <p>
 </p>

-- This error is caused by `BED_MESH_CALIBRATE` or `PRINT_START` being called in your gcode file **before** `EXCLUDE_OBJECT_DEFINE` is.
+- This error is caused by klipper not seeing any object definitions, or `EXCLUDE_OBJECT_DEFINE` is happening *after* `PRINT_START` or `BED_MESH_CALIBRATE` is being called.
 This is something you slicer may be doing.
 Currently, `exclude_object` injects the object definition code after the first line of gcode it sees.
 This is being worked on and will be fixed as soon as the PR is merged into Moonraker.

 Solution: